joshRooz/vault-compose/README.md

 ## Cluster Topology

 Four clusters, running in logical redundancy zones (1, 2, and 3), are deployed to a flat network.
-The primary cluster has six instances as the reference architecture states.
-To minimize weight the remaining clusters are set to 3 replicas, but can scale all the same.
+The primary cluster has six instances as specified by the reference architecture.
+To minimize environment overhead, the remaining clusters are set to 3 replicas, but can scale all the same.
 An HAProxy instance fronts each cluster, with dynamic ports forwarded for the Vault API and HAProxy statistics.

+Git tags (`direct-replication` or `lb-replication`) dictate when the cluster replication targets HAProxy or the cluster directly.

 The HAProxy configuration contains a commented KMIP frontend and backend as well.